- Current status

 On this page

-There is one young person in Youth Justice Precincts who has tested positive to COVID-19.
-There are 37 staff members and contractors who have tested positive to COVID-19.
+There are no young people in Youth Justice Precincts who have tested positive to COVID-19.
+There are 31 staff members and contractors who have tested positive to COVID-19 and nine staff members identified as a close contact.

-Over the last 7 days (11 to 18 April 2022), 21 staff and contractors have tested positive.
-Over this time, one young person has tested positive.
+Over the last 7 days (21 November to 28 November), 24 staff and contractors have tested positive.
+Over this time, no young people tested positive.
 All cases are being managed in line with current public health advice.

 Youth Justice has a COVID-19 management plan in place which is frequently reviewed in line with current public health advice.